restpose/restpose/docs/collections.rst

  - `truncate`: Truncate the field value to the `max_length` value.

-Date fields
+Timestamp fields
 -----------

-(`type` = `date`)
+(`type` = `timestamp`)

-Date fields expect an integer number of seconds since the Unix epoch (1970).
+Timestamp fields expect an integer number of seconds since the Unix epoch (1970).
+They can only handle positive values.

 They have one additional parameter: the "slot" parameter, which is an unsigned integer value.
-Each distinct date that should be searchable should be given a distinct value for the "slot" parameter.
+Each distinct timestamp that should be searchable should be given a distinct value for the "slot" parameter.

 Geo fields
 ----------